-It is useful to compare this coefficient in Model 4 with all controls to the estimated associations between teachers' human capital characteristics and students' math achievement.
-These results are largely consistent with other work on "effective teachers" that has examined test score outcomes (see, e.g., Darling-Hammond and Youngs 2002 and Rice 2010 for reviews), identifying significant associations for new teachers and by certification status.
+Comparing this coefficient in Model 4 with all controls to the estimated associations between teachers' human capital characteristics and students' math achievement provides a sense for the relative size of the relationship between these teacher beliefs and other important teacher traits.
+These results are largely consistent with other work on "effective teachers" that has examined test score outcomes (Darling-Hammond and Youngs 2002; Rice 2010), identifying significant associations for new teachers and by certification status.
 The results in Model 4 indicate that having a teacher who is new to the school predicts test scores one eighth of a standard deviation lower.
 And both emergency certification and no certification predict worse test score outcomes, with the effect for no certification being especially large at over half a standard deviation drop in math achievement score predicted.
 Thus, even if the positive relationship that teachers' beliefs have to math achievement is meaningful, it is less than a tenth of the magnitude of lacking certification and a third of the magnitude of having a new teacher.
 (Or, put another way, the positive relationship between teachers' beliefs and math test scores is equivalent to less than a tenth of the magnitude of having a regularly certified teacher as compared to a teacher without certification, or a third of the magnitude of having a teacher who has passed the two-year mark at their current school).
-These results have important implications for how we think about the influence that teachers have on students, which I discuss further in the conclusion to the paper.
+These results have important implications for how we think about the influence that teachers have on students, which I discuss further in the conclusion.

-Robustness Checks to Probe Selection vs. Causality Interpretations
+Probing Selection vs. Causality Interpretations

-That the association between teachers' beliefs and achievement is smaller in magnitude and only borders on significance with all controls presents inconclusive evidence as to whether the relationship is merely imprecisely estimated or evidence of selection.
 The observational nature of the data and the single wave of data available for both teachers and students pose important limitations for the extent to which we can determine whether these results are due to selection or weak but present causality.
-My analysis accounts for many potentially confounding factors at the student, teacher, and school levels, but may omit important unobserved variables.
+The analysis above accounts for many potentially confounding factors at all levels, but may omit important unobserved variables.
 One especially important confounder is students' prior math achievement.
-To gain insight into how to interpret these results despite this limitation, I probe my results further for evidence of selection or a causal relationship in three additional robustness checks that exploit the data that is available in HSLS:09.
+Follow-up achievement data in the second wave of HLS:09 occurs after the students would have experienced at least two other math teachers, significantly limiting its usefulness in attempting to attribute effects to the beliefs of a ninth grade teacher.
+However, I probe my results further for evidence of selection or a causal relationship in three additional analyses that exploit HSLS:09's available data.